 Beyond Prompting: Context Engineering for Production-Grade AI

-If you're building production-grade AI applications, you may know an uncomfortable truth: reliable LLM outputs require far more than clever prompting.
-You must orchestrate tool calling, implement memory and retrieval pipelines, and dynamically manage context tokens while maintaining consistency across thousands of interactions.
+If you're building production-grade AI apps, you may know an uncomfortable truth: reliable model outputs require far more than clever prompting.
+You must orchestrate tool calling, implement memory and retrieval pipelines, and dynamically manage token consumption while maintaining consistency at scale.

 Interview: